Skip to content

 • Absolute URL pathname, e.g. /foo/

-• Full URL, e.g. https://foo.com/ (The origin part won't be used in development)
+• Full URL, e.g. https://bar.com/foo/ (The origin part won't be used in development so the value is the same as /foo/)

 • Empty string or ./ (for embedded deployment)